 c.
 The problem as faced by those countries which remained neutral and particularly the problem which the neutral countries of Europe have to face.
 With the exception of Switzerland, these countries have had to face (and will continue to face) considerable criticism for their neutrality, and their carefully assumed position of onlookers at humanity's distress.
 This they will have to live down by full cooperation in the work of salvage, and by silence at the Peace Table.
 Their future security and opportunity has been assured through the sacrifice of the lives of other nations but not by any action of their own.
 They remain debtors to the Forces of Light, and their debt must be paid in service to the remainder of the world.
-Switzerland is in a different category and remains ever the symbol of service, through its Red Cross work, of cooperation, through the ability of its nations -Italians, German and French- to live together in peace, of democracy through its form of government, and of spiritual synthesis, through the relation of Catholics and Protestants within its borders.
+Switzerland is in a different category and remains ever the symbol of service, through its Red Cross work, of cooperation, through the ability of its nations - Italians, German and French - to live together in peace, of democracy through its form of government, and of spiritual synthesis, through the relation of Catholics and d.
+The problem of Germany and of Japan presents very special difficulties.
+They present, from the angle of psychological reconstruction, a most challenging opportunity.
+It will require much understanding and wisdom to handle it at all, much freedom from the national glamours of the Allied Nations (and such glamours exist), swift [page 5] repudiation of the specious pleas of the appeasers and pacifists of the world and at times much ruthless handling if the safety and security of the world is to be safeguarded for coming generations.
+The thoughtform of aggression, of self pity and the doctrines of the National Socialist Party are so deeply ingrained in the German consciousness that it will take several decades to eradicate them.

+Protestants within its borders.